Black Friday Scams

-Be cautious when shopping online auctions and classified ads, on websites like Craigslist, Oodle or Kijiji.
+Be cautious when shopping online using auctions and classified ads.
+This could lead to a bunch of Craigslist scams, OfferUp scams, and Facebook Marketplace scams, just to mention three examples.
 Many fake sites crop up, especially as the holidays are near.
-To be sure that the site or an individual seller is on the up and up, do an internet search for their name, username, e-mail address or any other identifying factors.
+To be sure that the site or an individual seller is on the up and up, do an internet search for their name, username, e-mail address, or any other identifying factors.
 You may be shocked by what you find.

 Black Friday Deals Scams: How To Avoid

 The holiday shopping season can be a fun and enjoyable time if you exercise due diligence.
 As with any other time of the year, online shopping should only be done on secured sites.
 Be wary of unsolicited email blasts and do not click on links in these emails.

 Finally, always be aware of anything that seems like too good a deal for the money; you are likely walking into a Black Friday scam.
 Last but not least, make sure your computer is always up to date with the newest upgrades of your anti-virus software provider.

 Black Friday Deals: How To Report a Scammer

 Make your family and friends aware of these Black Friday scams by sharing the article on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below: